Close Menu

 According to sources, the objective was to raise capital to pay down bank debt and support future growth, however one thing that did emerge was confirmation that the business was in dire need of funding.
 When asked if Adnams will look to relinquish some of its pub estate to release cash, a spokesperson for the brewery told the drinks business: “We are reviewing a number of options, however no decisions have been made.”

-Breal Group swooped in to buy Black Sheep last May following news that the North Yorkshire-based brewery was entering administration due to “the pandemic and the sudden rise in all costs”.
-The private equity firm, which has also bought other struggling British breweries including London-based Brew By Numbers (BBNo) and Brick Brewery as well as Warwickshire’s Purity Brewing Co was also rumoured to be circling to attain North Brewing before the business was saved by Kirkstall founder Steve Holt.
+Plus, the private equity firm, which has also bought other struggling British breweries including London-based Brew By Numbers (BBNo) and Brick Brewery as well as Warwickshire’s Purity Brewing Co had also been rumoured to be circling to attain North Brewing to add to its collection before the North business was saved by Kirkstall founder Steve Holt.

-Adnams is most famed for its beers such as: Broadside, Kobold lager and Blackshore stout and yet without assurances about its future, these brands could be under threat.
+The Southwold-based brewery is most famed for its beers such as: Broadside, Kobold lager and Blackshore stout and yet without assurances about its future, these brands could be under threat.

-Speaking to db about the situation, a spokesperson for the brewery explained: “Like many operators in the hospitality and brewing sectors, Adnams has been experiencing significant inflationary pressure on its labour, energy, raw ingredients and borrowing costs.
+Speaking to db about the situation, the spokesperson for Adnams explained: “Like many operators in the hospitality and brewing sectors, Adnams has been experiencing significant inflationary pressure on its labour, energy, raw ingredients and borrowing costs.
 Alongside this, we’ve seen weaker overall consumer demand, as households come under the same financial pressures.
 We have continued to focus on managing our costs and cash flow carefully through a number of initiatives, whilst focusing on a number of growth opportunities across our business and markets.
 We’re encouraged by improved trading conditions at the start of 2024 and are confident the steps we’re taking will drive stronger sales growth and restore stronger profitability in the longer-term.”

 Adnams chairman Dr Jonathan Adnams admitted in reports that continued inflationary pressures had been having a detrimental effect on consumer demand.
 While speaking to investors, he additionally pointed out the reduction in the number of pubs across Britain and the 25% decline in the size of the cask beer market since 2019 had not helped the business.